 The decision to proceed with a multifocal implant should be made by the applicant and their surgeon, considering the potential impact on the applicant’s occupation.
 Applicants should be aware of the possible adverse effects from any type of lens as aeromedical certification may not be possible if they occur.

-If, after the medical is revalidated, the applicant develops symptoms of glare, haloes or starbursting of lights at night, they should report this to their AME.
+If, after the medical is revalidated, the applicant develops symptoms of glare, haloes or starbursting of lights at night, all medical certificate holders should report this to their AME.
 Posterior subcapsular opacification is a common longer term side effect of cataract surgery and would require further ophthalmological review and treatment.
-This is normally conducted with a YAG laser and provided uncomplicated, the applicant can return to duties after providing an appropriate surgeon’s report.
+This is normally conducted with a YAG laser and, provided uncomplicated, the applicant can return to duties after providing an appropriate surgeon’s report.

 Glaucoma surgery